-Drug War: NDLEA intercepts N1.1bn travellers’ cheques, 10.89kg Cocaine at Lagos airport
+Drug War: NDLEA intercepts N1.1bn travellers’ cheques, 10.89kg cocaine at Lagos airport

 In the same vein, operatives of NDLEA at the airport have foiled attempts by drug traffickers to smuggle into Nigeria 10.89kilograms of cocaine through a Qatar Airways flight.

-“The illicit drug was hidden in seven children’s duvets packed in an unaccompanied bag from Brazil.
+“The illicit drug was hidden in seven children duvets packed in an unaccompanied bag from Brazil.

-Meanwhile, raid operations in Kaduna, Ondo and Akwa Ibom states have led to the seizure of about 2,000kg of Tramadol, Codeine, Cannabis and Heroin.
+Meanwhile, raid operations in Kaduna, Ondo and Akwa Ibom state have led to the seizure of about 2,000kg of Tramadol, Codeine, Cannabis and Heroin.

 ” In Ondo state, 401kg of cannabis was recovered and two suspects: Julius Dapo, 56 and Emeka Ikebuaku, 32, were arrested at Ipele forest in Owo area on Sunday 24th April.